Affiliate Faculty

 Race, class, and gender inequality; regional, ethnic, and gender variation in American English; language and discrimination; interface between sociolinguistics and social theory.

-Kathryn McKinley, Associate Professor, English
+Kathryn McKinley, Professor, English

 Medieval Literature, Chaucer, Ovid, Boccaccio, Materiality of Late Medieval Lay Piety, and Later Medieval and Early Modern Food Cultures

-Susan McCully, Assistant Professor, Theatre
+Susan McCully, Associate Professor, Theatre

 Literature, playwrighting, feminist theatre